For Fathers Raising Daughters

 How you speak about women matters.

-How you react to female authority matters.
+How you respond to female authority matters.

 She is learning what to tolerate.

-She is learning what to demand.
+She is learning what to expect.

 And she is learning what is normal.